clicked on a tax relief service this week

 Tax relief companies, like those featured in the chart above, comprise tax professionals and lawyers, certified public accountants (CPAs), and former Internal Revenue Service (IRS) employees.
 Leveraging knowledge, experience, and a close relationship with the IRS, such companies can help individuals apply for tax relief programs and successfully negotiate a payment plan.

 There are several different ways tax relief companies can do so.
-Offers in compromise (in which the IRS re-evaluates and adjusts outstanding debts based on an individual’s financial situation), installment agreements, and penalty abatements are the least extreme forms.
-At the same time, the Currently Not Collectible status and the IRS Fresh Start program can place a hold on or dramatically reduce debt collection.
+Offers in compromise (in which the IRS re-evaluates and adjusts outstanding problems based on an individual’s financial situation), installment agreements, and penalty abatements are the least extreme forms.
+At the same time, the Currently Not Collectible status and the IRS Fresh Start program can place a hold on or dramatically reduce tax collection.

 When you sign a contract with a tax relief company, you’ll be asked to provide as much information and documentation as possible on your current financial situation.
 Based on this information, employees of the tax relief company will liaise with the IRS on your behalf to negotiate what they believe is the right plan for your situation.